 Objectives and competences

-The objectives of this course are: to know basic terms of graph theory, to understand problems of finding solutions, to know classical combinatorial optimization problems and perform steps for finding solutions, to perform algorithms step-by-step, to use computer software, and to acquire the basic ideas of modelling of some practical problems using graph theory.
+Students master the basic concepts of graph theory, understand the problems of solving in combinatorial optimization, know classical combinatorial optimization problems and algorithms for finding solutions, perform algorithms step-by-step and acquire skills in modelling certain practical problems using graph theory.

 Content (Syllabus outline)